by J Floor Anthoni (2005)

 or allow the photographer to control simulated ASA film sensitivity settings.

-In this manner the one camera has a range of film types.
+In this manner the one camera has a range of virtual film types.

 large zoom range: often because image resolution is less, digital